vbrunschot/Write-Ups/README.md

 # Write-Ups
-Write-Ups for rooted boxes on various platforms
+Write-Ups for rooted boxes on various platforms.